 Signs of Inhalant Allergies

-To get rid of the allergen, you must first know what's causing the problem, and that can be hard to determine.
+To get rid of the allergen, it is first important to know what's causing the problem, which can be hard to determine.
 Although blood tests are available, they aren't always considered reliable.
 Instead, intradermal skin testing helps diagnose atopy.
 Suspect allergens are injected into the shaved skin of the sedated dog.
 In five to 15 minutes, positive reactions become swollen, red, and elevated, while negative reactions fade away.

 - Reservoirs that attract and capture allergenic substances should be reduced or eliminated.
 Trade rough surfaces like carpeting and upholstery for linoleum or wooden floors and smooth fabrics that are easier to keep clean.